captainzero93/Protect-Images-from-AI-PixelGuard/README.md

 ## Example Results

-Here's an example of an earlier version of PixelGuard AI:
+Here's an example of an earlier (weaker) version of PixelGuard AI:

 | Unprotected Image | Protected Image (light preset from early alpha) |
 |:-----------------:|:---------------:|